Percolative properties of Brownian interlacements and its vacant set: Some useful facts

 This confirms (\ref{stupid2}) as well as (\ref{bigupperbound1}) and finishes the proof of Lemma \ref{lem:greenfunctiondetailedcontrol}. \end{proof}

 We now give a very brief introduction to Brownian capacity.
 We refer readers to \cite{PortStone78} or Chapter 2 of \cite{Szni98a} for more details.

 Let $K$ be a compact subset of $\mathbb{R}^{d}$.
-We denote by $e_{K}$ the equilibrium measure of $K$ (see Theorem 1.10, p.~58 of \cite{PortStone78}), which is supported by the boundary of $K$.
+We denote by $e_{K}$ the equilibrium measure of $K$ (see Theorem 1.10, p.~58 of \cite{PortStone78}), which is supported on the boundary of $K$.
+We denote by $\widetilde{e}_K$ the normalized equilibrium measure and denote by $\mathrm{cap}(K)$ the (Brownian) capacity of $K$ which is equal to the total mass of $e_K$.
 There is a basic property relating equilibrium measure and the hitting probabilities which we will make repeated use of later in this work (see e.g.~the proof of Theorem 1.10, p.58 in \cite{PortStone78}):